alaaGaafer/Auto_ML_Project/ReadMe.md

 # our tasks to track feel free to choose one
 - is there a better way instead CSV nn
 - modify the cash algo (assem) finished
+- mofify the smac to get only the loss not the time(callbacks,loss,scenario) (assem)
 - add the sarima to cash (assem and alaa)
+- use sarima and arima in best model (assem and alaa)
 - connect the similarity search to feature extractor(alaa))
 - create search on by key knowledge base(alaa)
 - connect preprocessing to data (assem)